-There is nothing wrong with wanting a keepsake of a trip away, but before you add to your luggage allowance, think about what you are buying and why, and whether you have considered the supply chain and ethics of your purchase.
-What can we do to become conscious consumers?
+There is nothing wrong with wanting a keepsake of a trip away, but before you add to your luggage allowance, think about what you are buying, where and why, and whether you have considered the supply chain and ethics of your purchase.
+Here are some tips to remember in order to become conscious consumers.

 As conscious consumers, it’s important we think about buying souvenirs more as a way to support and learn about communities we visit than about the new object soon to grace our mantelpiece.

 “Our advice on shopping is always pretty much the same,” says Tony Carne from Urban Adventures.
-“Try to get as close to the source of production as you can, and you’ve got the chance to engage with artisan.
-It is through shopping that you, as a traveler can directly effect a positive, responsible tourism outcome.”
+“Try to get as close to the source of production as you can, and you’ve got the chance to engage with artisans.
+It is through shopping that you, as a traveler can directly affect a positive, responsible tourism outcome.”

 For some travelers, haggling and bartering might be unfamiliar, however, in many countries haggling is commonplace and expected.
 Bartering can help you understand a community and culture.
 Plus, you’ll have fun.

 “Know and understand the culture you are haggling and bartering in before you try!” says Dave.
 “Some cultures are aggressive, others not so.
 Smiling and keeping the whole process light-hearted is probably the best advice.”